ucsb-cs16/w19/backup_lab/lab06.md

 ```
 git add .
-git commit -m "Initial version of Lab 4"
+git commit -m "Initial version of Lab 6"
 git push origin master
 ```
 Note: Remember to push your work to github at the end of EVERY work session.
-That way, both partners always have access to the latest version of the code even if the code is being developed on one partner's CoE account.

-## Step 3: Reviewing the files and what your tasks are
+## Step 4: Reviewing the files and what your tasks are

 Here is a list of your tasks for this lab: